Lightweight Materials in Automotive Design: How Automakers Reduce Vehicle Weight

 Why is the use of high-strength steel desirable in a car?

-The method most traditional automakers use to reduce mass is replacing a metal alloy with a higher-strength steel alloy, the increased strength of the material enables auto manufacturers to decrease the gauge (thickness) of the component.
-Advances in technology have led to the creation of advanced high-strength steel, high-strength low alloy steel, ultra-high-strength steel etcetera.
+The method most traditional automakers use to reduce mass is replacing a metal alloy with a higher-strength steel alloy; the increased strength of the material enables auto manufacturers to decrease the gauge (thickness) of the component.
+Advances in technology have led to the creation of advanced high-strength steel, high-strength low-alloy steel, ultra-high-strength steel, etc.

-The benefit of incorporating these materials is they have excellent properties and considerable potential for improving a vehicle’s crash safety performance.
-If the main load-bearing components in the BIW are upgraded you could achieve your desired crashworthiness performance while also enabling a reduction in overall vehicle mass.
+The benefit of incorporating these materials is that they have excellent properties and considerable potential for improving a vehicle’s crash safety performance.
+If the main load-bearing components in the BIW are upgraded, you could achieve your desired crashworthiness performance while also enabling a reduction in overall vehicle mass.

 However, substituting these materials could cause weldability issues if the gauge difference between the two mating parts is too large.
 Another potential weldability issue is that high-carbon steel and low-carbon steel have different melting temperatures, which could complicate the welding process.
 Depending on the alloy used, the material cost of the substituted metal could also significantly increase the cost.